augustss/verse-semantics/Book/docs/02_builtins.md

 ### Weak Maps

-There is also a type `weak_map`, which is a supertype of `map`.
+The `weak_map` type is a supertype of `map`.
 It behaves similarly to ordinary maps, but it deliberately restricts what you can do.
 You cannot ask for its length, you cannot iterate over its entries, and you cannot use `ConcatenateMaps`.
 These restrictions make `weak_map` lighter and in some contexts more efficient, but at the cost of flexibility.

 A `weak_map` is declared with `weak_map(k,v)` and can be initialized from an ordinary `map{}`.
 Updating and accessing values works the same way: